 Creating The Dopamine Loop

 Social media is crafted smartly to keep us coming back again and again.
 When we get a “like” or a comment on our photo, it gives us a little burst of joy – that’s something called dopamine popping in our brain.
-Social media companies know this, so they create their apps in a way that gives us these happy bursts often, keeping us hooked.
+Social media companies know this, so they create their apps in a way that often gives us these happy bursts and keeps us hooked.
 This cycle – post, get likes, feel happy – is what we call the ‘Dopamine Loop.’
 But here’s where it gets tricky.
 When we’re always seeking these bursts of happiness from likes and comments, it starts taking a toll on our minds.

 Some users might begin to feel sad, anxious, or lonely when they’re not getting enough likes or when they see others having fun on their feeds.
 This constant checking and worrying over social media can even lead to mental health struggles, making us feel even more stuck in the virtual world.
 Understanding that this loop isn’t accidental but a deliberate design by social media companies might help us step back and think about our online time.